How to set up a samplesheet

 • vcf_genotype_field: Genotypes present in VCF files are extracted from the GT field (hard-called genotypes) by default.
 Oftentimes genotypes are imputed from from limited sets of genotyped variants (microarrays, low-coverage sequencing) using imputation tools (Michigan or TopMed Imputation Servers) that output dosages for the ALT allele(s): to extract these data users should enter DS in this column.

-Example samplesheet with genotype field set#
+Example samplesheet with genotype field set to hard-calls (default)#

 sampleset